Skip to content

 #3 The Visual Inspection

 Look at your prongs under a bright light.
-Are they all the same length?
+Are your gemstone jewelry pieces all the same length?
 Do they still cover the corners or edges of the stone?

 Jewelry Care Self Check